 How to Fix the Hamachi Tunnel Problem on Windows?

-Hamachi is a Desktop tool which can be used to create and manage virtual private networks between many distant computers.
-Most people use it to simulate local area networks which can be used to play some games.
+Hamachi is a desktop tool used to create and manage virtual private networks between many distant computers.
+Most people use it to simulate local area networks, which can be utilized to play some games.
 However, the Hamachi Tunnel problem prevents users from using Hamachi at all.

 Hamachi Tunnel Problem

-The problem manifests itself with a yellow triangle at the taskbar just above the Hamachi’s icon.
-There are no official methods used to resolve the problem but many users came up with their solutions which have worked for them.
-We have gathered the in a single article for you to check out!
+The problem manifests itself with a yellow triangle on the taskbar just above Hamachi’s icon.
+There are no official methods to resolve the problem, but many users have come up with their solutions that have worked for them.
+We have gathered them in a single article for you to check out!

 What Causes the Hamachi Tunnel Problem on Windows?

-This issue can be caused by various networking problems but the most common causes are related solely to the Hamachi program and its drivers.
-We have come up with a list that covers the most common causes and you should check it out below to be able to determine your scenario and the best way to resolve the problem!
+This issue can be caused by various networking problems, but the most common causes are related solely to the Hamachi program and its drivers.
+We have compiled a list that covers the most common causes, and you should check it out below to determine your scenario and the best way to resolve the problem!

-• Hamachi’s main service is acting up – If the LogMeIn Hamachi Tunneling Engine service is experiencing problems, Hamachi definitely won’t work properly and you should consider restarting the service to resolve the problem.
+• Hamachi’s main service is acting up – If the LogMeIn Hamachi Tunneling Engine service is experiencing problems, Hamachi definitely won’t work properly.
+You should consider restarting the service to resolve the problem.

-• Faulty Virtual Ethernet Adapter driver – Hamachi will install a driver for its virtual adapter and this driver, like many others, needs to work properly.
+• Faulty Virtual Ethernet Adapter driver – Hamachi installs a driver for its virtual adapter, and this driver, like many others, needs to work properly.
 If the issue is related to the driver, reinstalling it should resolve the problem.

 Solution 1: Disable and Re-enable the Hamachi Connection

-Simply restarting the connection can be one of the easiest methods you can use to resolve the problem and that is why we have decided to include it as the first method.
-Disabling and re-enabling the connection can be done in the Network & Sharing Center and it shouldn’t take a while.
+Simply restarting the connection can be one of the easiest methods to resolve the problem, which is why we have included it as the first method.
+Disabling and re-enabling the connection can be done in the Network & Sharing Center and shouldn’t take a long time.
 Follow the instructions below carefully!

-1. Use the Windows + R key combo which should immediately open the Run dialog box where you should type ‘ncpa.cpl’ in the bar and click OK to open the Internet Connection settings item in Control Panel.
+1. Use the Windows + R key combo to immediately open the Run dialog box.
+Type ‘ncpa.cpl’ in the bar and click OK to open the Internet Connection settings item in Control Panel.

-2. The same process can also be done by manually opening the Control Panel.
-Switch the View by setting at the top right section of the window to Category and click on Network and Internet at the top.
-Click the Network and Sharing center button to open it.
-Try to locate the Change adapter settings button at the left menu and click on it.
+2. This process can also be done by manually opening the Control Panel.
+Switch the View by setting in the top right section of the window to Category.
+Click on Network and Internet at the top.
+Click the Network and Sharing Center button to open it.
+Try to locate the Change adapter settings button in the left menu and click on it.

 Change adapter settings

-1. When the Internet Connection window opens, right-click the Hamachi network connection and choose the Disable entry from the context menu which will appear.
-Wait for a couple of minutes before doing the same but only this time, choose Enable from the context menu.
+1. When the Internet Connection window opens, right-click the Hamachi network connection and choose the Disable entry from the context menu that appears.
+Wait for a couple of minutes before doing the same, but this time, choose Enable from the context menu.
 Check to see if the Hamachi Tunneling problem still appears.

 Disabling the Hamachi connection